alien4cloud/csar-public-library/org/ystia/samples/topologies/elk_nifi/README.rst

    :scale: 100
    :align: center

-Finally, connect to Kibana using the **url** output attribute of the components, and create an index pattern names **bigdata**.
+Finally, connect to Kibana using the **url** output attribute of the component, and create an index pattern names **bigdata**.
 Check the collected tweets using the Discover view.